electric-sql/electric/docs/integrations/deployment/supabase.md

 This will opt the `items` table in your public schema in to sync via Electric.

 :::caution
-Electric does not yet support permissions.
+The permissions system for Electric is still in development.
 Electrified tables are exposed to the public Internet.
+[See our roadmap for details](/docs/reference/roadmap).
 :::

 :::caution